 The most important change during this generation is the multiprogramming feature where a single system can run multiple applications at the same time.

 Fourth Generation (1980-Present Day)

-The modern operating system and computer era started with the development of multi-task, multi-user operating systems and computers by IBM.
+The modern operating system and computer era started with the development of multi-task, multi-user operating systems, and computers by IBM.
 PC or Personal Computers changed the operating system and computer era and vision.
 Windows operating system is created in 1975 by Paul Allan and Bill Gates for personal computers created by IBM.
-Popular operating system MS-DOS creates in 1981.
+The popular operating system MS-DOS creates in 1981.
 Another operating system family called Linux is created in 1990 by Linus Torvalds.

 Operating System Services

 As stated previously and Operating System provides different services to the User applications.
 Here some of the most important of them.

 Memory Managementwill manage RAM memory of the system how much is used or free.
 How to allocate new memory requests etc.

 Processor Managementwill initialize and run the processor of the system.
 The cache memory, instruction translation, and use are done with Processor Management.